nolanlawson/pouchdb-electron/README.md

 <script src="path/to/pouchdb.js"></script>
 ```

-Alternatively - the npm or bower package `pouchdb-browser` can be installed and required in the usual way.
+Alternatively - the npm package `pouchdb-browser` can be installed and required in the usual way.
 Note that the `pouchdb` package will always attempt to use a LevelDB adapter.

 ```js
 import PouchDB from 'pouchdb-browser'